rayray39/gympal/README.md

 ### Specification 3: Starred page - clients can star trainers they want and view them on this page.
 ### Specification 4: Bookings page - clients can see all the bookings (rejected or successful) that they requested.
 ### Specification 5: Profile page Booking - clients can click on the username of the trainer and book the trainer through a form.
+### Specification 6: Review - clients can leave a review on a trainer's page, through a form.
+Clients will be able to see reviews left by other clients.

 ## Trainer
 ### Specification 1: Unconfirmed Bookings page - trainers can see all bookings that they can accept and decline.